The Real-Life Murderess Behind the American Horror Story: Coven Character

-If you watched the premiere of American Horror Story: Coven last Wednesday, she was undoubtedly the cause of a few chills down your spine.
-In case you didn’t tune in, she plays Delphine LaLaurie, a character Bates has called “five times worse” than Annie Wilkes from Misery.
+If you watched American Horror Story: Coven, she was undoubtedly the cause of a few chills down your spine.
+In case you didn’t see it, she plays Delphine LaLaurie, a character Bates has called “five times worse” than Annie Wilkes from Misery.

 Marie Delphine LaLaurie was a thrice-married New Orleans socialite in the early 1800s.
 Like many wealthy southerners of the time, the LaLauries had household slaves.
 Though it had been long-rumored that the slaves were treated cruelly, even for the era, the final straw came in 1833, when a young slave girl named Lia (or Leah) was brushing Mme.
 LaLaurie’s hair and accidentally hit a tangle.
 Outraged at the abuse of her tender head, Delphine chased the poor girl around the house with a whip.
 The chase ended on the roof of the mansion, where Lia was driven to the edge by the whip-wielding lady of the house.
 Forced to choose between a flogging or a leap, Lia chose the latter and died when she smashed into the stone courtyard three stories below.
 It’s said that her body narrowly missed hitting a man who was entering the house; the man reported LaLaurie to the police.
 After the girl’s body was found in a well on the property, the household was fined $300 and had to sell their slaves.